American Standard Faucets Review & Rating Updated: June 3, 2025

 The Last Hurrah

-Salem, Ohio, the site of the American Standard factory at 600 S. Ellsworth Ave. has a long history of manufacturing.
+Salem, Ohio, the site of American Standard's factory at 600 S. Ellsworth Ave. has a long history of manufacturing.

 The first metal manufacturing operation on the site began in 1872.
-It has been an American Standard plant since 1956 when American Standard Companies acquired Mullins Mfg.
-Corp. which had manufactured pressed steel Youngstown kitchen cabinets at the site since 1940.
+It has been an American Standard plant since 1956 when American Standard acquired Mullins Mfg.
+Corp..
+Mullins had manufactured pressed steel Youngstown kitchen cabinets at the site since 1940.

-For the past 30 years, the plant's 250 employees have manufactured American Standard's Americast® bathtubs — one tub per minute — in the 500,000 sq. ft. facility.
+For the past 30 years, the plant's 250 employees have produced American Standard's Americast® bathtubs — one tub per minute — in the 500,000 sq. ft. facility.

-Americast® is a patented laminated material used in American Standard bathtubs.
+Americast® is a patented laminated material used to make American Standard bathtubs.
 The process bonds a high-quality porcelain surface to a formed steel bathtub reinforced with a composite backing.

 The three-layer sandwich construction allows the company to use a lighter gauge steel to reduce weight to half as much as traditional cast iron.
 It better resists warping, has better heat retention, improved sound-dampening qualities, and is nearly as durable.